d-cook/SomethingNew/Discussion/PavelDanEmail.md

-*(Abridged) Conversation between Pavel & Dan in response to the Fonc-decommission email.*
+*(Abridged) Conversation between Pavel & Dan (in response to the Fonc-decommission email) regarding this collaboration ideas.*

 ----